 All of the clock settings are retrieved from the timekeeping server.
-This includes settings like the time and date, time zone, Daylight Saving Time settings, etc. Once the clock is connected to the network, you can press the (9) key to force it to communicate.
+This includes settings like the time and date, time zone, Daylight Saving Time settings, etc.

+Once the clock is connected to the network, you can press the 9 key to force it to communicate.

-If you receive the message "UNKNOWN SERIAL #", it means your clock has not been set up online.
+If you receive the message "UNKNOWN SERIAL #", it means your account has not been set up on the server.
 Note that it can take up to 10 minutes after the clock has been added to the site for it to actually become active.

 Once your clock is set up, it will periodically transmit automatically.
-There is no need to force it to transmit with the (9) key, although you can do this at any time.
+There is no need to force it to transmit with the 9 key, although you can do this at any time.